 So, I did some thinking about physical activities that you can do with your kids that will be fun for the whole family.
 And surprise!
 Not a single one involves technology.

 These days, when you search for scrapbooking items, you’re more likely to get links to PDF and PSD files to download into Photoshop.
-What I’m talking about is real scrapbooking; it’s you, it’s your mini-yous, it’s safety scissors and the cool glue that you can both peel off of your fingers.
+During our childhood, it was real scrapbooking; where everything was about, safety scissors and the cool glue that we can both peel off of your fingers.
 With scrapbooks, you can make one that focuses on your child’s interests alone.
 I mean, who doesn’t want a Spider-Man scrapbook complete with pipe cleaner webs?
 I know I do.

-There are just loads of activities you can do with your kids that don’t involve technology.
+There are just loads of activities you can do with your kids.
 Most of them don’t even involve all that much cash, either.
 Cheap, cheerful, and forever memorable.
 What’s a better bonding experience than that?